 Making Sense of the Results

 I tend not to think too deeply about the implications of one single crack / resub result.
 In the context of millions and millions of cards graded, a few stories are statistically insignificant.
 I’ve seen PSA to SGC go up, down, and sideways.
-I’ve seen BVG cross well at times, but mostly -1 or so.
+Even PSA resubmitted to PSA can be dramatically different.

 What is the Impact on Pop Reports?